ccallawa/alyvix_doc/tutorials/copied_windows_start_button.rst

 With our rectangle from above still selected, press the :kbd:`Escape` key.
-The Alyvix Designer interface will appear as in Figure 2, with our rectangle containing the Start button as the child node in the :ref:`Component Tree <alyvix_designer_component_tree>`, right below the node with the capital letter :greyblock:`S` that represents the entire screenshot.
+The Alyvix Designer interface will appear as in Figure 2, with our rectangle containing the Start button as the child node in the :ref:`Component Tree <alyvix_designer_component_tree_top>`, right below the node with the capital letter :greyblock:`S` that represents the entire screenshot.

 .. figure:: ../getting_started/images/gs_start_selected.png
    :alt: The Windows Start button in Alyvix Designer